alexreardon/use-memo-one/README.md

   const onClick = useCallback(() => {
     console.log('isActive', isActive);

-  // the input array will now be correctly checked by eslint-plugin-react-hooks }, [isActive])
+    // the input array will now be correctly checked by eslint-plugin-react-hooks }, [isActive]);
 }
 ```